wp-plugins/revcanonical/readme.txt

 Oh and there's [a great bookmarklet](http://simonwillison.net/2009/Apr/11/revcanonical/) that makes hunting for existing short urls on a page really simple.
 You can read more about this plugin at my website http://littl.me/p136

+NOTE: I use the Day and name style permalinks in Wordpress.
+I can't be sure the plugin will work if you use other formats.

 What's changed?
 View [the CHANGELOG](http://github.com/whomwah/revcanonical/raw/master/CHANGELOG)

 == Advanced ==